iannguyen/gospot/README.md

 ### ToDo

-- [ ] Add projected payout amounts at the time of placing a bet.
+- [ ] Add projected payout amounts at the time of placing a bet
-- [ ] Have the payout odds persist after the match is over.
+- [ ] Have the payout odds persist after the match is over
 - [ ] Add match history